 Beagle Meets Pug

-So how do you combine a pug and beagle?
+So how do you combine a pug and a beagle?
 Puggles are usually bred either from a male pug with a female beagle to make a puggle, or puggle to puggle.
 You won’t usually find breeders mating male beagles with female pugs due to the size difference.
 The female pug is too small to carry and deliver the resulting sized pups.

 Are Echidna Puggles Actually Dogs?